MuhammadUmar7831/LeetCode/README.md

 The repository is organized as follows:

-1. **Solutions Folder**: Contains Python scripts for each day's LeetCode challenge.
+Contains Python scripts for each day's LeetCode challenge.
 Each file is named according to the date and the problem's title.

-2. **README.md**: This file provides an overview of the repository, instructions for contributors, and links to each day's solution files.
+This file also provides an overview of the repository, instructions for contributors, and links to each day's solution files.

 ---